Join Our Mailing List

 Simply put, to offer Stillness Touch demands practitioner integrity.

-In most cases, the unethical conduct was from cranial master teachers and seasoned practitioners.
+from the cranial master teachers and seasoned practitioners.

-The efferent techniques that the 'master practitioners' offered originated from their prior non-osteopathic biodynamic training.
-However, when practitioners applied efference to fellow participants during the Master Class session exchanges, that behavior - when we are in a post-biodynamic group field - amounts to Practitioner Unethical Conduct.
+The efferent techniques that these "master practitioners" offered originated from their non-osteopathic biodynamic training.
+That means no one witnessed the damaging effects because everyone was in the same tad-pole neutral room.
+However, when practitioners apply efferent contacts to fellow participants during Master Class session exchanges, that behavior - when in a post-biodynamic group field - amounts to Practitioner Unethical Conduct.

-This is a gross breach of integrity and a disservice to the group field.
-Unethical conduct desecrates the original osteopathic biodynamic impulse that Sutherland gifted us.
-Again, the main culprits of practitioner unethical conduct came from cranial teachers, ahem.
+This gross breach of integrity is a disservice to the group field.
+Such unethical conduct desecrates the original osteopathic biodynamic impulse that Sutherland gifted us.
+Again, the main culprits of this practitioner unethical conduct came from the non-osteopathic cranial teachers, ahem.

 But I digress …